efficientgo/e2e/README.md

 ### Monitoring

 Each instrumented workload have programmatic access to the latest metrics with `WaitSumMetricsWithOptions` methods family.
 Yet, especially for standalone mode it's often useful to query and visualise all metrics provided by your services/runnables using PromQL.
-In order to do so just start monitoring from `e2emontioring` package:
+In order to do so just start monitoring from `e2emonitoring` package:

 ```go
 mon, err := e2emonitoring.Start(e)
 ```

 This will start Prometheus with automatic discovery for every new and old instrumented runnables being scraped.
-It also runs cadvisor that monitors docker itself if `env.DockerEnvironment` is started and show generic performance metrics per container (e.g `container_memory_rss`).
-Run `OpenUserInterfaceInBrowser()` to open Prometheus UI in browser.
+It also runs cadvisor that monitors docker itself if `env.DockerEnvironment` is started and shows generic performance metrics per container (e.g `container_memory_rss`).
+Run `OpenUserInterfaceInBrowser()` to open the Prometheus UI in the browser.

 ```go mdox-exec="sed -n '83,86p' examples/thanos/standalone.go"
 	}